fabianchua6/AZ-204/modern-quiz-app/content/questions/Entra ID.md

 Microsoft Graph: Set `User.Read` to "Delegate" to allow application to read the user's profile only when the user is signed in.

 Azure Storage: Set `user_impersonation` to "Delegate" to allow the application to access Azure Storage only when the user is signed in.

 ---

-Question: You are developing a web application using ASP.Net Core.
-The application needs to authenticate users via Microsoft Entra ID and also access Azure Blob Storage on behalf of the authenticated users.
-Which of the following permissions should be set to "Delegated" in the Azure Portal to meet these requirements?

-- [x] `Microsoft Graph > User.Read`
-- [ ] `Microsoft Graph > User.ReadWrite`
-- [ ] `Microsoft Graph > user_impersonation`
-- [ ] `Microsoft Graph > Microsoft Greaph Reader`
-- [x] `Azure Storage > user_impersonation`
-- [ ] `Azure Storage > Storage Blob Data Reader`
-- [ ] `Azure Storage > Files.Read`
-- [ ] `Microsoft Graph > Files.Read`

-Answer:

-Microsoft Graph > User.Read should be set to "Delegated".
-This allows the application to authenticate users and read their basic profile on their behalf.

-Azure Storage > user_impersonation should be set to "Delegated".
-This allows the application to access Azure Blob Storage on behalf of the authenticated users.

----